 Allie Conn focuses primarily on environmental litigation, enforcement matters, and regulatory and compliance counseling.
-Ms. Conn has experience practicing under a range of environmental statutes, including the Clean Air Act (CAA), the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and the Endangered Species Act (ESA).
-Ms. Conn has particular experience with superfund litigation; litigation involving emerging contaminants, such as per- and polyfluoroalkyl substances; regulatory issues under the CAA's Renewable Fuel Standard Program; and federal and state Carbon, Capture, and Storage (CCS) regulation.
-Ms. Conn also works on due diligence projects for clients, assessing corporate transactions for environmental liability.
-In addition, Ms. Conn maintains an active pro bono practice, working on the case team representing over 150 senior citizens who lost all of their personal property when a fire destroyed their public housing building in DC.
+Allie has experience practicing under a range of environmental statutes, including the Clean Air Act (CAA), the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and the Endangered Species Act (ESA).
+Allie has particular experience with superfund litigation; litigation involving emerging contaminants, such as per- and polyfluoroalkyl substances; regulatory issues under the CAA's Renewable Fuel Standard Program; and federal and state Carbon, Capture, and Storage (CCS) regulation.
+Allie also works on due diligence projects for clients, assessing corporate transactions for environmental liability.
+In addition, Allie maintains an active pro bono practice, working on the case team representing over 150 senior citizens who lost all of their personal property when a fire destroyed their public housing building in D.C.

-Ms. Conn attended Emory University School of Law where she graduated Order of the Coif, with high honors, and received the Paul Bryan Prize in Constitutional Law.
-While in law school, Ms. Conn served as a Managing Editor for the Emory Law Journal, a teaching assistant for Professor Deborah Dinner's Property Class, and a research assistant for Professor Dinner on the topic of the interaction between social movements, political culture, and legal change.
-Ms. Conn also externed for the Honorable Judge Richard Story of the US District Court for the Northern District of Georgia.
+Allie attended Emory University School of Law where she graduated Order of the Coif, with high honors, and received the Paul Bryan Prize in Constitutional Law.
+While in law school, She served as a Managing Editor for the Emory Law Journal, a teaching assistant for Professor Deborah Dinner's Property Class, and a research assistant for Professor Dinner on the topic of the interaction between social movements, political culture, and legal change.
+Allie also externed for the Honorable Judge Richard Story of the U.S. District Court for the Northern District of Georgia.

 - District of Columbia